-As 2021 comes to a close and the 2022 tax season officially begins, title businesses across the country are working to balance day-to-day operations with a growing list of tax-related tasks.
+As 2022 comes to a close and the 2023 tax season officially begins, title agencies across the country are working to balance day-to-day operations with a growing list of tax-related tasks.

 - Complete 4419 at the IRS website: If you are filing 1099-S forms electronically for the first time you’ll need to complete this step.
 Visit the FIRE (Filing Information Returns Electronically) website and create an account.
 Deadline: as soon as possible.